-Cannabis is a powerful spiritual teacher that has been with humanity for thousands of years.
-More and more people are now able to legally access Cannabis through medical marijuana programs, as well as through state legalization.
+Cannabis is a powerful spiritual teacher and soul healer that has been with humanity for thousands of years.
+More people are now able to legally access Cannabis through medical marijuana programs, as well as through state legalization.
 Due to the prohibition of this plant for so long, there have been many unhelpful attitudes professed about this sacred plant, and many people have had negative attitudes or experiences about or with Cannabis.
 There is also a lack of spiritual guidance about this medicine and the emotions, thoughts, visions and visitations it can bring out for those who commune with her.

 From an Animist perspective, Cannabis, like all plants, has a Spirit that has its own wisdom.
 The Spirit of Cannabis is available to help us in many ways, if we ask, and listen.
 It is time to learn how to understand and utilize what is brought to us.